Generate OAuth expiring (access and refresh) token

 Steps

-The Clover v2/OAuth flow starts when the merchant selects your app directly from the Clover App Market or on the Merchant Dashboard > More Tools > Clover App Market page.
-Clover redirects the merchant to your app with the merchantId included in the redirect URL as a query parameter.
-From there, your app must call the /oauth/v2/authorize endpoint to initiate the OAuth flow and get an access and refresh token pair.
+The Clover OAuth flow starts when the merchant selects your app directly from the Clover App Market or from the left navigation on the Merchant Dashboard (More Tools > Clover App Market).
+Clover redirects the merchant to your app with the merchantId included in the Redirect URI as a query parameter.
+From there, your app must call the /oauth/v2/authorize endpoint to initiate the v2/OAuth flow and get an access_token and refresh_token pair.

-If a merchant accesses the app from your website instead of installing and connecting with it from the Clover App Market, your app needs to redirect the merchant to the Clover App Market page to install the app from there.
+If a merchant accesses the app from your website instead of installing or connecting to it from the Clover App Market, your app needs to redirect to the /oauth/v2/authorize endpoint.

 To generate an expiring access and refresh token pair: